-The first time I made Menemen (Turkish-style soft scrambled eggs), it wasn’t really planned.
+The first time I made these Turkish menemen eggs (Turkish-style soft scrambled eggs), it wasn’t really planned.
 It was the night before a big trip and both my fridge and pantry were looking a little bare.
 I hate buying groceries before I leave for vacation, so I had to make due with something I could whip up from around the house.

 I made spaghetti for dinner the night before and found myself with half a bottle of marinara left sitting in the fridge.
 I couldn’t think of any clever ways to use it up, so I started flipping through some cookbooks for inspiration.

-I had initially thought of making eggs in purgatory, but then I happened across a recipe in my Istanbul cookbook (which I absolutely adore by the way – below is a link to check it out on Amazon) for Menemen.
+I had initially thought of making eggs in purgatory, but then I happened across a recipe in my Istanbul cookbook (which I absolutely adore by the way – check it out on Amazon) for Menemen.
 It was one of the many, many pages I had dog-eared to come back to, even though it was the very first recipe in the book!

 The author, Rebecca Seal, called for a few ingredients I didn’t have (namely Turkish tomato paste and Turkish red pepper paste), but she does a great job of explaining these ingredients in the index so I was able to make substitutions with what I had on hand.

-I made it with the marinara sauce that first night and it was a total hit.
+I made these Turkish style eggs with the marinara sauce that first night and it was a total hit.
 Since then, I’ve been making it a *bit* more “from scratch” by using canned tomatoes, dried herbs and spices, and sugar to replace the marinara.